npm/npm/doc/npm.md

 Use the `npm search` command to show everything that's available.
 Use `npm ls` to show everything you've installed.

+## DIRECTORIES

+See `npm help folders` to learn about where npm puts stuff.

+In particular, npm has two modes of operation:

+* global mode:
+  npm installs packages into the install prefix at `prefix/lib/node_modules` and bins are installed in `prefix/bin`.
+* local mode:
+  npm installs packages into the current project directory, which defaults to the current working directory.
+Packages are installed to `./node_modules`, and bins are installed to `./node_modules/.bin`.

+Local mode is the default.
+Use `--global` or `-g` on any command to operate in global mode instead.

 ## DEVELOPER USAGE

 If you're using npm to develop and publish your code, check out the